genesiscloud/genesis-cloud-inference-articles/README.md

 Deployment techniques for PyTorch models using TorchScript

 [Article 3](https://github.com/lxgo/genesis-kbase/blob/main/art03.md)
-Deployment techniques for PyTorch models using TendorRT
+Deployment techniques for PyTorch models using TensorRT

 The repository is work in progress.